Part-DB/Part-DB-server/docs/upgrade_legacy.md

 ## Changes

-* PHP 7.4 or higher is required now (Part-DB 0.5 required PHP 5.4+, Part-DB 0.6 PHP 7.0).
+* PHP 8.1 or higher is required now (Part-DB 0.5 required PHP 5.4+, Part-DB 0.6 PHP 7.0).
-  PHP 7.4 (or newer) is shipped by all current major Linux distros now (and can be installed by third party sources on others),
-  Releases are available for Windows too, so almost everybody should be able to use PHP 7.4
+  Releases are available for Windows too, so almost everybody should be able to use PHP 8.1
 * **Console access highly required.** The installation of composer and frontend dependencies require console access, also more sensitive stuff like database migration work via CLI now, so you should have console access on your server.
 * Markdown/HTML is now used instead of BBCode for rich text in description and command fields.